Quickstart: Create your first data science experiment in Azure Machine Learning Studio (classic)

 You can add a comment to a module by double-clicking the module and entering text.
 This can help you see at a glance what the module is doing in your experiment.
 In this case double-click the Select Columns in Dataset module and type the comment "Exclude normalized losses."

 Drag the Clean Missing Data module to the experiment canvas and connect it to the Select Columns in Dataset module.
 In the Properties pane, select Remove entire row under Cleaning mode.
-This directs Clean Missing Data to clean the data by removing rows that have any missing values.
+These options direct Clean Missing Data to clean the data by removing rows that have any missing values.
 Double-click the module and type the comment "Remove missing value rows."

 Run the experiment by clicking RUN at the bottom of the page.

 When the experiment has finished running, all the modules have a green check mark to indicate that they finished successfully.
 Notice also the Finished running status in the upper-right corner.